 - 7:00am to 6:00pm Monday to Saturday; and - 8:00am to 6:00pm Sundays and NSW Public Holidays.
+Once printed this document becomes uncontrolled

 Ongoing use of the logistics area during Phase 2 will be undertaken 24 hours 7 days per week throughout the life of the Project.